hujhax/austin-improv-wiki/Neal Tibrewala.md

 |Name	=	Neal Tibrewala
 |Picture =	Neal Tibrewala Pic.jpg
 |Theater=	{{Unbulleted list | [[Hideout]] }}
-|Years	=	2007-Present
+|Years	=	2007-2015
 }}

-**Neal Tibrewala** is an improv performer and technical improvisor.
+**Neal Tibrewala** was an improv performer and technical improvisor.

 ## History
 Neal started out by taking classes at [[The Hideout Theater]] and then [[Merlin Works]] and the [[Institution Theater]]s.
 After being in a few student troupes, he performed with the [[Flying Theater Machine]] and [[The Dancy Street D'Orchestra]].

-Throughout his improv career he has specialized in Technical Improv, having done a great many [[List of Austin Improv Shows#Mainstage Productions 3|mainstage]] shows and serving as dedicated tech for several troupes.
+Throughout his improv career he specialized in Technical Improv, having done a great many [[List of Austin Improv Shows#Mainstage Productions 3|mainstage]] shows and serving as dedicated tech for several troupes.
+He retired from improv in 2015.

 The first improv show he ever saw was *[[After School Improv]]*.